 dar (to give)

-There are two forms of the past in Spanish.
-The imperfect which indicates that an event continued happening for a period of time or was repeated.
-It refers to an "unfinished" past event.
-The other past form in Spanish is the preterite.
-It indicates that an event took place at some point in the past and it is a completed action.
-We will focus on the preterite.
+The Spanish preterite indicates that an event took place at some point in the past and it is a completed action.
 Let's look at some examples:

 ¿Cuántas galletas comiste? - How many cookies did you eat?

 Ellos jugaron fútbol ayer. - They played soccer yesterday.

 Sólo dormí una hora, pero cuando desperté, me sentí descansada.

 I only slept for one hour but when I woke up, I felt rested.

 Nosotros cantamos una canción buena en la discoteca.